 What Causes Bowel Incontinence?

 Normal bowel control relies on the proper function of the pelvic muscles, the rectum (the lower end of the large intestine), the sphincter muscles (the muscles in the anus), and the nervous system.
 Injury to any of these areas can result in bowel incontinence.
 Common causes of bowel incontinence include:

 Chronic constipation can lead to a fecal impaction.
 This happens when a stool gets stuck in the rectum.
 The stool can stretch and weaken the sphincter, which makes the muscles incapable of stopping normal passage.
 Another complication of a fecal impaction is the leakage of liquid fecal matter through the anus.

 Diarrhea is the result of loose or liquid stools.
 These loose stools can cause an immediate need for a bowel movement.
-The need can be so sudden that you do not have enough time to reach a bathroom.
+The need can be so sudden that you don’t have enough time to reach a bathroom.

 Damage to the sphincter will prevent the muscles from keeping the anus tightly closed.
 Hemorrhoids, surgery, trauma, and constipation can damage the sphincter muscles.

-If the nerves that control sphincter movement are damaged, the sphincter muscles will not close properly.
+If the nerves that control sphincter movement are damaged, the sphincter muscles won’t close properly.
 When this happens, you will not feel the urge to go to the bathroom.
 Some causes of nerve damage include trauma from giving birth, frequent constipation, stroke, diabetes, and multiple sclerosis.

 External hemorrhoids can block the sphincter from closing completely.
 This allows loose stool and mucus to pass involuntarily.